denisecase/smart-sales-duckdb-sql/README.md

 The folder structure matches our other smart sales projects.

 - data/prepared/ — Contains cleaned CSV files representing dimensions and fact tables.
-- dw/ — Contains sales.duckdb, a DuckDB database file loaded from the CSVs.
+- dw/ — Contains `sales.duckdb`, a DuckDB database file loaded from the CSVs.
 - sql/ — Contains SQL scripts for rebuilding the database and performing analysis.

 | Type      | File                        | Purpose                          |